Cuisine of New England: Maine

 Maine is the only state with a commercial wild blueberry industry, where growers harvested 105 million pounds in 2021.
 Wild blueberries are a common ingredient or garnish, and blueberry pie is the official state dessert (when made with wild Maine blueberries).
-Wild blueberry pancakes, muffins, doughnuts and ice cream are popular in Maine.
+Wild blueberry pancakes, muffins, doughnuts, and ice cream are popular in Maine.
 Apple picking and apple desserts, particularly apple pie and apple cider doughnuts, are popular in Maine.
 Apples have been grown in Maine since the earliest colonial settlements.
-One of the earliest recorded Maine orchards was Anthony Brackett's farm and orchard in Portland.
-Brackett's orchard was near the current Deering Oaks and it was destroyed in 1689 during a major battle of the French and Indian Wars.
+One of the earliest recorded orchards in Maine was Anthony Brackett's farm and orchard in Portland.
+Brackett's orchard was near the current Deering Oaks, and it was destroyed in 1689 during a major battle of the French and Indian Wars.

-Maple syrup, maple sugar and maple candies are regularly eaten in Maine.
+Maple syrup, maple sugar, and maple candies are regularly eaten in Maine.
 Maine grist mills grind yellow field peas to create a flour chefs use to make gluten-free and vegan foods such as mayonnaise.
 Moxie was America's first mass-produced soft drink and is the official state soft drink.
 Moxie is known for its strong aftertaste and is found throughout New England.

 Mainers consume the second most ice cream per capita in the United States, and many Maine ice cream shops make and sell vegan ice creams.
 Ice cream was first made in Maine in 1825 at the Portland home of Asa Clapp to honor a visit to the city by Marquis de Lafayette.
 The whoopie pie, which is also a staple in the Philadelphia/Pennsylvania Dutch cuisine, is the official state treat.
 The first documented bakery in America to sell whoopie pies was Labadie's Bakery in Lewiston, which first sold them in 1925 (although possibly as early as 1918).
 Maine sea captain Hansen Gregory claimed to have invented the doughnut with a hole in the center in 1847, and there is a plaque dedicated to him in his birthplace Rockport.
 Maine is known for varieties ranging from potato doughnuts to vegan doughnuts.
 Maine is the place of origin for the needham, a dessert bar made from chocolate, coconut, and potato.
 Wax-wrapped salt water taffy is a popular item sold in tourist areas, although it is originally from New Jersey.

 The city of Portland has been recognized for its restaurant scene.
-Bon Appetit magazine recognized Portland as the "2018 Restaurant City of the Year".
+Bon Appétit magazine recognized Portland as the "2018 Restaurant City of the Year".
 The city has the Portland Farmers Market, founded in 1768, and the city ranks as a top city for vegans and vegetarians.
 The Francophone part of northern Maine in the St. John Valley has a lot of Acadian influences in their cuisine.
 A popular dish among all Acadians in this region is tourtière or meat pies.
 These are especially popular around Christmas time.